 But when you think about it, this again is another kind of false logic … If spending 5 minutes could get you back 50, isn’t that the best thing you could do with your limited time?
 In my experience, what Benjamin Franklin said is true: “For every minute spent organising, an hour is earned.”

 Successful Delegation In Business

 Business owners say all of these things to explain why they don’t delegate.
-This reflects a horrible conflict because studies show that most business owners actually believe that delegation is a vital tool of growth.
+This reflects a horrible conflict because studies show that most business owners believe that delegation is a vital tool for growth.
 How can you resolve this tension?
-If you really don’t know how to pass work on to someone to help, this doesn’t mean it’s not possible.
+If you don’t know how to pass work on to someone to help, this doesn’t mean it’s not possible.
 When you look at your planning and it seems don’t have time or money to delegate, that doesn’t prove you can’t work it out.
 When you don’t know where to start, that doesn’t mean there is no starting point for you.
 You don’t have to be one of the unlucky ones who will never experience the benefits of delegating.

 Don’t Have The Tools

 If you don’t have the resources you need to hand work over to another team member, you will always be tied to doing that work yourself.
 Most business owners know from experience that their staff don’t work as well as they do.
 It’s true … people can’t “just know” anything.
 If your staff haven’t been shown, supervised, trained, and supported with quality resources, they can’t possibly do a good job of lightening the load for you.

 But like your staff, you can’t “just know” how to make this happen either.
 If you knew how to get your team to pick up more of the slack, wouldn’t you have done it already?
 Time and time again I see business owners who want to enjoy the benefits of delegation, but they say they don’t know how, they don’t have the time or money, or they don’t even know where to start.